GoogleCloudPlatform/python-docs-samples/video/cloud-client/shotchange/README.rst

     $ python shotchange.py

     usage: shotchange.py [-h] path

-    This application demonstrates how to perform basic operations with the Google Cloud Video Intelligence API.
+    This application demonstrates how to identify all different shots in a video using the Google Cloud Video Intelligence API.

     For more information, check out the documentation at https://cloud.google.com/videointelligence/docs.

     Example Usage:

         python shotchange.py gs://demomaker/gbikes_dinosaur.mp4

     positional arguments:
       path        GCS path for shot change detection.

     optional arguments:
       -h, --help  show this help message and exit